martinjackson/webpackreact/README.md

 npm init simple-react
 ```

-This remains for research purposes only.
+This project remains for research purposes only.

 Martin Jackson <martin.a.jackson@gmail.com>